dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 ## Navigate off of a login node
 When you first launch a server you will be placed on a login node.
-The login node is designed to ba landing place to get you onto the server and you should move to a compute/compile node if you plan to do any work.
+The login node is designed to be landing place to get you onto the server and you should move to a compute/compile node if you plan to do any work.
 Thus, almost everytime you launch a server you should run the following commands to get off the login node.

 If you spawned a server using JupyterHub, then you can ssh to the node in which your server spawned.